Peranakan Chinese: History

-Peranakans themselves later on migrated between Malaysia, Indonesia and Singapore, which resulted in a high degree of cultural similarity between Peranakans in those countries.
-Economic / educational reasons normally propel the migration between of Peranakans between the Nusantara region (Malaysia, Indonesia and Singapore), their creole language is very close to the indigenous languages of those countries, which makes adaptations a lot easier.
-In Indonesia, a large population of Peranakans can be found in Tangerang, West Java.

 People of Chinese ancestry in Phuket, Thailand make up a significant population, many of whom having descended from tin miners who migrated to the island during the 19th century.
 The Peranakans there are known as "Phuket Babas" in the local tongue, constitute a fair share of members Chinese community, particularly among those who have family ties with the Peranakans of Penang and Malacca.

-For political reasons, Peranakans and other Nusantara Chinese are grouped as one racial group, Chinese, with Chinese in Singapore and Malaysia becoming more adoptive of mainland Chinese culture, and Chinese in Indonesia becoming more diluted in their Chinese culture.
-Such things can be attributed to the policies of Bumiputera and Chinese-National Schools in Malaysia, mother tongue policy in Singapore, and the ban of Chinese culture during the New Order era in Indonesia.

 Chinese who married local Javanese women and converted to Islam created a distinct Chinese Muslim Peranakan community in Java.
 Chinese rarely had to convert to Islam to marry Javanese abangan women but a significant number of their offspring did, and Batavian Muslims absorbed the Chinese Muslim community which was descended from converts.
 Adoption of Islam back then was a marker of peranakan status which it no longer means.
 The Semaran Adipati and the Jayaningrat families were of Chinese origin.

 Peranakans were held in high regard by Malays.
 Some Malays in the past may have taken the word "Baba", referring to Chinese males, and put it into their name, when this used to be the case.
 This is not followed by the younger generation, and the current Chinese Malaysians do not have the same status or respect as Peranakans used to have.